Health, Engineering Science & Entrepreneurship (HESE) Program – Faculty of Engineering

 Health innovation

-Students will work in groups on the creation of value from problems in the health and engineering disciplines to learning how to develop a concept and market it.
+Students work in groups to create value from problems in the health and engineering disciplines, and take their ideas to market.

 Admission requirements